slowernews/wisdom-tldr/README.md

 ===
 ###On hierarchy

+Only comedians can speak the truth without consequences.

 > *'Never outshine the master.'<br>
 'Know who you’re dealing with: do not offend the wrong person.'<br>
 'Avoid stepping into a great man’s shoes.' -- Robert Greene (1st, 9th and 41st law of power)*

-> *'Only comedians can speak the truth without consequences.'*

 HOWEVER, don't vow to the gatekeepers.